-• From System Monitor

-You can load, activate, deactivate, pause, shutdown or delete a connector using this tool.

-• On Windows systems, you can configure the connector to start as a Windows service.
-In this case, the connector starts when the Windows system boots (for an Auto service) or when you start the service through the Windows Services window (for a Manual service).
+- From System Monitor - You can load, activate, deactivate, pause, shutdown or delete a connector using this tool. - From the Start menu - Select Programs > IBM WebSphere Business Integration Express > Adapters > Connectors > your_connector_name By default, the program name is IBM WebSphere Business Integration Express.
+However, it can be customized.
+Alternatively, you can create a desktop shortcut to your connector. - On Windows systems, you can configure the connector to start as a Windows service.
+In this case, the connector starts when the Windows system boots (for an Auto service) or when you start the service through the Windows Services window (for a Manual service). - From the command line start connName connName WebSphereICSName [-cconfigFile]